mihonapp/website/website/src/changelogs/index.md

 # Changelogs

 Changelogs of all Mihon stable releases, which are also available [on GitHub](https://github.com/mihonapp/mihon/releases).
-Preview releases can be seen [on GitHub](https://github.com/mihonapp/mihon-preview/releases).
+Beta releases can be seen [on GitHub](https://github.com/mihonapp/mihon-preview/releases).

 <ChangelogsList />